erelon/TimeBasedAgentsComparer/readme.md

 6. **`MAB`**:
     - A multi-armed bandit agent.
     - Learns from discrete rewards and updates Q-values based on the average reward per action according to steps.
+7. **`ContinuousQLearningAgent`**
+   - A QLearn variant that receive lambda as a parameter to multiply by time to adjust the learning rate accordingly.

+8. **`ContinuousRLAgent`**
+   - A RLearn variant that receive lambda as a parameter to multiply by time to adjust the learning rate accordingly.

 ---